jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 #### Variable Sharing

-You may encounter Tensorflow code with variable sharing. which involves creating a scope and setting “reuse=True”.
+You may encounter Tensorflow code with variable sharing, which involves creating a scope and setting “reuse=True”.
 I strongly recommend that you don’t use this in your own code.
 If you want to use a single variable in multiple places, simply keep track of your pointer to that variable's node programmatically, and re-use it when you need to.
 In other words, you should have only a single call of `tf.get_variable()` for each parameter you intend to store in memory.

 ### Optimizers